 Model aircraft flies straight and level for 10m minimum.
-The model aircraft pulls to vertical and ascends vertically and performs a 1⁄4 roll such that the rotor disc pilot and continues for a minimum of 1 fuselage length.
-After the model stops it performs a 1⁄4 pulled flip to an inverted nose-in hover and stops.
+The model aircraft pulls to vertical and ascends vertically and performs a $\frac{1}{4}$ roll such that the rotor disc pilot and continues for a minimum of 1 fuselage length.
+After the model stops it performs a $\frac{1}{4}$ pulled flip to an inverted nose-in hover and stops.
 The model aircraft then hovers inverted for 3 seconds.
 The model then completes three 90° pirouettes pausing to hover inverted for a minimum of 1 second at each point to complete the 270° rotation.
 The direction of pirouette must be such that the model completes the 270° with the tail into the wind and inverted.
-The model then performs a 1⁄4 pulled flip and begins to fall vertically.
-The model aircraft then performs a 1⁄4 inside loop and recovers upright at the starting altitude.
+The model then performs a $\frac{1}{4}$ pulled flip and begins to fall vertically.
+The model aircraft then performs a $\frac{1}{4}$ pulled flip and begins to fall vertically.
 C10.
-"S" AUTOROTATION WITH 180o PIROUETTE - UPWIND/DOWNWIND/UPWIND
+"S" AUTOROTATION- UPWIND/DOWNWIND/UPWIND

 The model aircraft enters the manoeuvre going upwind at a minimum altitude of 40m and some distance out.
 After crossing the plane upwind, and some distance out, the model makes the first 180° turn towards the pilot.
-As the model crosses the plane again but downwind it performs a quick 180° pirouette and enters a backward descending 180° turn toward the pilot and lands.
+As the model crosses the plane again but downwind it enters another descending 180° turn toward the pilot and lands.

 Scoring criteria for landing: See ANNEX 5E Paragraph 5E.6.10.
+Note: Manoeuvre diagrams are overleaf.